With Amir Coffey gone, Marcus Carr will get a big chance to reach big goals for Gophers

 Pitino is excited about Carr’s potential as a facilitator and scorer in Minnesota’s pick-and-roll offense.
 Carr was recruited by the Gophers out of Montverde Academy in Florida in 2017 while playing alongside fellow Canadian R.J.
 Barrett, who is an NBA draft lottery pick after starring at Duke last season.

 Carr’s biggest strength is penetrating off the dribble to make plays for himself and his teammates, but he also brings aggressive on-ball pressure defensively.
-He’s worked this year on improving his outside shot and decisionmaking.
+He has worked this year on his outside shot and decisionmaking.

 “I was a 33 percent three-point shooter as a freshman,” Carr said.
 “I definitely want to improve on that and be a 40 percent guy.
 I turned the ball over quite a bit my freshman year [2.9 turnovers a game].
 I want to take better care of the ball.”